 Moreover, communities surrounded by public lands are hurting economically when the U.S. Forest Service and Department of Interior transfer funding away from important functions like fire prevention and maintenance on recreation infrastructure for fire suppression.

-The Mountain Pact has worked and will continue to work together with national coalitions to shape and inform a long-term and comprehensive policy that will not only provide additional funding for wildfire suppression, but address how the increasing ten-year average cuts into the U.S Forest Service and Interior Departments budgets impacting funding for programs crucial to ensuring adequate forest management.
+The Mountain Pact has worked and will continue to work together with national coalitions to shape and inform a long-term and comprehensive policy that will not only provide additional funding for wildfire suppression, but address how the increasing ten-year average cuts into the U.S Forest Service and Interior Department budgets impacting funding for programs crucial to ensuring adequate forest management.

 MOUNTAIN PACT ACTION